-For more than five years, SAReads has analyzed the impact of research-based tutoring on reading outcomes for hundreds of students.
-While individual tutoring has benefits, Louisa Moats' research shows regular classroom instruction, supplemented with small-group intervention support for struggling students, is the key to reading improvement for whole classes and for most individual poor readers.
+For more than five years, SAReads analyzed the impact of research-based tutoring on reading outcomes for hundreds of students.
+While individual tutoring has benefits to students, Louisa Moats' research shows regular classroom instruction, supplemented with small-group intervention support for struggling students, is the key to reading improvement for whole classes and for most individual poor readers.
 Most children identified before 2nd grade as having trouble learning to read can learn to read well with a bona fide SBRI program.
-Starting in academic year 2017-2018, SAReads is working to build the SBRI capacity of teachers to establish a complete literacy support system across elementary school campuses.
+In academic year 2017-2018, SAReads began developing a model to build the SBRI capacity of teachers to establish a complete literacy support system across elementary school campuses.

 Measuring Student Success